SAI360 announces its newest release. Learn More!

 • Lack of Human Oversight: Over-reliance on AI without human intervention may lead to errors, inaccuracies, and compliance risks

-What Does the Current Legal and Ethical Landscape Around AI Look Like?
+What Does the Current Legal and Ethical Landscape Around Artificial Intelligence Look Like?

 The current regulatory landscape around AI is inconsistent.
 For example, while the EU has established guidelines through its AI Act, the legislation leaves much up to organizations to determine what constitutes high-risk use cases.